kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 **Integration with Athena**
 - Run Jupyter notebooks with Spark within Athena console → notebooks may be encrypted automatically or with KMS
+    - Preinstalled Python libraries are available in notebooks like scikit-learn, scipy, etc. Spark MLlib not supported
 - Totally serverless
 - Selectable as an alternate analytics engine (vs Athena SQL)
 - Uses Firecracker for quickly spinning up Spark resources